Shift3/standards-and-practices/standards/code-reviews.md

         * Automatic assignments balance the workload evenly across the whole team so everyone gets a chance to be a reviewer and a reviewee.

-        * Pending PR reviews show up on the #shift3-code-review Slack channel as a notification and reminder.
+        * Pending PR reviews show up on the #bwtc-code-review Slack channel as a notification and reminder.
 This has helped us develop a quick turn-around on reviews.

     - Our standard code review process only requires a visual inspection of code.
 It is not necessary to pull down and run/test the code.
 That said, project teams can add their own functional review process within the team in addition to the standard cross-team visual review.